Roninii/blog/content/posts/2019-07-21-greatest-strength-and-weakness.md

 -   I learn at a very accelerated pace

-In fact, if I hadn't been this way, I likely wouldn't have been able to make the career change from my seven years at Walmart to professional developer in under 6 months.
+In fact, if I hadn't been this way, I likely wouldn't have been able to make the career change from my seven years at Walmart to a professional developer in under 6 months.
 Since I was so hyper-focused and well, <span class="font-bolder text-purple-600">obsessed</span>, I was able to give up a lot.

 -   I have been a huge gamer since I was around 7, and I gave up gaming for that 6 months